 "I'll reform!
 I'll work hard.
 So please not my life—" He was cut off by a dismissive wave from the indifferent Apostle.

-"Disgraceful, you could have been a beggar if you didn't want to kill," Rory glared at the bandit with a disgusted sneer. "worth less as a man."
+"Disgraceful, you could have been a beggar if you didn't want to kill," Rory glared at the bandit with a disgusted sneer. "or become worth less as a man."

 She gestured to the women and a dead man not too far off, "Dig graves for these three."